ericphanson/ExplicitImports.jl/docs/src/api.md

 # API

-The main entrypoint for interactive use is [`print_explicit_imports`](@ref).
+The standard entrypoint for interactive use is [`print_explicit_imports`](@ref).
 ExplicitImports.jl API also includes several other functions to provide programmatic access to the information gathered by the package, as well as utilities to use in regression testing.

 ## Detecting implicit imports which could be made explicit